-Assuming you have a Microchip NTP network time server in your network, zero trust raises two key questions.
+Assuming you have an NTP network time server in your network, zero trust raises two key questions.
 Is the time implicitly or explicitly trusted?
-And is the time server itself, as a device connected to your network, compatible with Zero Trust networking technologies?
+And is the time server itself, as a device connected to your network, compatible with zero trust networking technologies?

 Trusted Time means the time server is trusted with respect to the accuracy and legitimacy of the time.
 It also means that it is trusted as a device connected to the network and it is compliant with the company’s security requirements.

 A network security team is more interested in a time server’s security features than they are in verifying and validating the time stamp’s accuracy or bandwidth.
-We sell the Microchip SyncServer® S600/S650 network time servers that offer unsurpassed timing performance, let’s discuss their security attributes.
+Since our SyncServer® S600/S650 network time servers offer unsurpassed timing performance, let’s discuss their security attributes.

 As the most secure Trusted Time network devices currently available, SyncServer time servers comply with the fundamental pillars of the zero trust model, which include users, devices, network, applications and analytics.